-Titleholders will be required, as part of the conditions of appointment, to comply at all times with the Statutes, Rules, By-laws, Policies and Procedures of the University (including the Code of Conduct).
+Titleholders will be required, as part of the conditions of appointment, to comply at all times with the statutes, rules, by-laws, policies and procedures of the University (including the Code of Conduct).
 It is the responsibility for the Head of School to make you aware of your obligations, duties and conditions.

 The Conflict of Interest Procedure assists the titleholder to identify, disclose and manage any conflict of interest (actual, potential or perceived).
 Also to ensure that the titleholders observe the highest standards of behaviour and conduct and avoid any activity or interest that might reflect unfavourably on their own individual integrity and reputation, or upon the integrity and reputation of the University.
 For details please refer to Conflict of Interest procedure.

 The Fraud and Corruption Control Policy reflects the commitment of the University to prevent fraud and corruption through effective risk management.
 It also recognises that effective management is best primarily achieved by raising the awareness of Personnel at all operational levels.
-For details please refer to Fraud and Corruption Control Policy
+For details please refer to Fraud and Corruption Control Policy.

-This Policy aims to inform members of the University community (including titleholders) of their rights and obligations relating to IP created in the course of undertaking University activities, whether relating to education, teaching, research or administration.
+This policy aims to inform members of the University community (including titleholders) of their rights and obligations relating to IP created in the course of undertaking University activities, whether relating to education, teaching, research or administration.
 For details please refer to Intellectual Property Policy.

-Duty of Care
+Duty of care